Kinto/kinto/cliquet_docs/contributing.rst

 ::

-    nosetests -s --with-mocha-reporter cliquet.tests.test_views_hello:HelloViewTest.test_returns_info_about_url_and_version
+    nosetests -s --with-mocha-reporter kinto.tests.core.test_views_hello:HelloViewTest.test_returns_info_about_url_and_version

 Load tests
 ----------

-A load test is provided in order to run end-to-end tests on *Cliquet* through a sample application, or prevent regressions in terms of performance.
+A load test is provided in order to run end-to-end tests on *Kinto-Core* through a sample application, or prevent regressions in terms of performance.

 The following ``make`` command will check briefly the overall sanity of the API,